-Aurora Pump, Aplex Series offers discs of Delrin® acetal resin, of 17-4PH S.S. hardened and ground, and of titanium alloy.
+Myers Aplex Series offers discs of Delrin[®] acetal resin, of 17-4PH S.ST. hardened and ground, and of titanium alloy.

-Position the disc and Inconel® spring on the seat, aligning the hole in the disc with the stem threads in the seat center.
+Position the disc and Inconel spring on the seat, aligning the hole in the disc with the stem threads in the seat center.

-The stem, spring retainer, and locknut are shipped from Aurora Pump, Aplex Series already assembled and tightened with a torque wrench with Loctite® sealant added to the top stem threads only.
+The stem, spring retainer, and locknut are shipped from Myers Aplex Series already assembled and tightened with a torque wrench with Loctite[®] sealant added to the top stem threads only.

-Stem Threads Tightening Torque 1/2"-13UNC 65-75 ft. lb.
+Stem Threads Tightening Torque 1/2"-13UNC 65-75 ft/lbs.

 Use an anti-seizing lubricant in these threads.
 This is very necessary when seats and stems of Type 316 stainless steel are selected (optional) to prevent galling.
-CLEANLINESS of threads and other contacting surfaces is of paramount importance in the assembly of all valve elements.
+Cleanliness of threads and other contacting surfaces is of paramount importance in the assembly of all valve elements.